ytbkoworld/element451-docs/import-export/FORMULAS.md

 ```
 Name of the function: CONTAINS
 Number of parameters: 2
-Type of parameters: $string, $substr
+Type of parameters: string, substr

 INPUT: CONTAINS("Hello World", "Hello")
 OUTPUT: TRUE